Mobility & Transportation

 1. The problem that Jalisco faced wasn’t just one avenue — it was a community problem affecting three municipalities with thousands of residents.

 4. Maptionnaire was a key platform for reaching out to multiple people (over 45,000 participants in total) and obtaining GIS-based data implemented in the solution.
 The digital format and easy-to-use interface made participation more accessible and effortless for residents.
-It grants equal access to participation activities because not everyone has enough time or social capital to participate in in-person meetings.
+It granted equal access to participation activities because not everyone has enough time or social capital to participate in in-person meetings.

 5. Inviting residents and stakeholders early in the planning process promoted a sense of shared responsibility for the problem and ensured that a collaborative multi-sector solution was proposed.